h2oai/h2o-3/h2o-docs/src/product/ibm-dsx.rst

   .. figure:: images/ibm-select-r-studio.png
       :alt: Start RStudio

 3. Install and start H2O R using the instructions included on the `H2O Download site <http://h2o-release.s3.amazonaws.com/h2o/latest_stable.html>`__.
 Note that this page opens by default to the **Download and Run** tab.
-Be sure to select the **Install in R** tab. |install|
+Be sure to select the **Install in R** tab for R installation instructions. |install|

-  You can also view a quick start video of starting H2O in R by clicking `here <https://www.youtube.com/embed/zzV1kTCnmR0?list=PLNtMya54qvOHbBdA1x8FNRSpMBEHmhxr0>`__.
+  You can also view a quick start video of installing and starting H2O in R by clicking `here <https://www.youtube.com/embed/zzV1kTCnmR0?list=PLNtMya54qvOHbBdA1x8FNRSpMBEHmhxr0>`__.

   .. |install| image:: images/ibm_install_in_r.png
      :height: 24